humlab-sead/json_api_server/README.md

 This server provides a REST API like `/site/1` which outputs all the information related to that site in an hierarchical JSON format.

+This server also acts as the backend for a number of result section charts.

 Since a MongoDB is used as a backend storage/cache for the JSON documents, the server can also accept simple queries like below.

 To find which site has the analysis_entity 131350: